NordicSemiconductor/pc-nrfconnect-launcher/README.md

 # Supported Platforms

-While it may vary in individual apps, nRF Connect for Desktop aims to support all official Nordic Semiconductor development kits and dongles from these series’:
+While it may vary in individual apps, nRF Connect for Desktop aims to support all official Nordic Semiconductor development kits and dongles from these series:

 * nRF51
 * nRF52